Tracking the West Virginia Mountaineers Football true freshman class

 Game 1: Maryland: Total Snaps 8 | Grade of 53.9

 Milum saw his snap totals increase significantly in the second game of his career and had a much better performance on the field.
 Milum had 14 pass blocking snaps and didn't allow a single pressure let alone a sack.
-It was a step forward for the freshman.
+It was a step forward for the freshman but against Virginia Tech he was limited to only a total of snaps 23 snaps although he did fare pretty well all things considered for a true freshman.

 You must be a member to read the full article.
 Subscribe now for instant access to all premium content.